sipstack/www/src_content/resources/blog/20221220-the-growing-risk-of-SMS-Scams/content.md

 ## Tips to Avoid SMS Scams

 - Enter any suspicious number into [Whois by Sipstack](https://whois.sipstack.com/) to assess its Risk Rating Score.
 - Never click on a URL received in a text unless you have verified where it came from.
-Legitimate companies will almost never contact you via text for a real problem.
+Legitimate companies are highly unlikely to contact you via text when there is a real problem.
 - Ignore texts that tempt you to take some type of urgent action.
 When in doubt, contact the alleged company directly.
 - Never call the number given in the text.
 - Block the sender's number.